General Academic Policies

 The number of credits applied toward any baccalaureate degree may be limited by the following:

-- 30 of the final 40 credits must be completed in residence at CLU.
+- 30 of the final 40 credits must be completed in residence at Cal Lutheran.
 Credits by exam do not count as residency credits.

 - Credits used to meet the requirement for a bachelor’s degree may not be used for a credential or master’s degree.